Vinpanda logovinpanda

 Worth using?
 Situationally.
 If you already own the vehicle and want the official state record for your files, yes.
 For pre-purchase research on someone else's car, usually not.

-That's not a full history report.
-It doesn't show title brands, liens, accident records, odometer history, or the actual auction damage photos.
-But it does tell you whether the car is worth investigating further.
+That's not a history report.
+It doesn't show title brands, liens, accident records, odometer history, or auction damage photos.
+But it does confirm the vehicle's identity so you know you're checking the right VIN.

 What no free service will show you

 Here's the honest ceiling.
-None of the free tools above - not NICB, not NHTSA, not vehiclehistory.gov, not state DMVs, not any free preview - will show you:
+None of the free tools above - not NICB, not NHTSA, not vehiclehistory.gov, not state DMVs, not any free VIN check - will show you:

 This information lives behind NMVTIS licensing agreements.
 Federal law requires insurers, salvage yards, and state DMVs to report to NMVTIS, but accessing the consolidated record costs money.
 The cost is what every paid vehicle history report is actually paying for.